historical Lancashire venue for the Hopeful & Glorious Spring 2015 Art Market

 Lytham Hall is a hidden treasure, as I’ve been going to Lytham and St Anne’s for many years and never even knew of its existence… I will be there this April with a selection of my jewelart jewellery at the Spring Art Market.

 There will be over 25 stalls of glorious handmade arts and crafts.
-Its a great opportunity to meet and chat to the artists / designer-makers about their work and perhaps buy something a bit different.
+It’s a great opportunity to meet and chat with the artists / designer-makers about their work and perhaps buy something a bit different.